About Diana Pepper and John Robinson

 Since childhood, Diana Pepper has felt a close bond with plants and animals that has grown into a deep reverence for Life.
 She now communicates with the plants, plant spirits, and fairies/nature spirits of Tree Frog Farm, and with angels and Teachers of other dimensions.

-Through Flower Essence Consultations and Energy Healing Sessions, Diana offers spiritually-based individual healing, a synthesis of more than 30 years of study, training and personal healing.
-Creating the Tree Frog Farm line of flower essences & aromatherapy products for human, animal and planetary health is a natural expression of her healing practice.
+Creating the Tree Frog Farm line of flower essences & aromatherapy products for human, animal and planetary health is a natural expression of who she is.

 John has Masters degrees in Humanistic Psychology and Environmental Leadership, and 42 years of experience with various contemplative practices.
-After 25 years working in community mental health and the last eleven years with hospice, John is retiring and going “feral”.
+After 25 years working in community mental health and the last eleven years with hospice, John retired and went “feral”.
 He supports and expands Diana’s work at Tree Frog Farm as co-owner, grounds and facilities manager and the resident go-for guy.
 And don’t be surprised if you catch him in the office helping with phone calls and orders.

 Together Diana and John established Tree Frog Farm Flower Essences in 2000.
 It grew out of our love for this magical land.
 All plants are grown chemically free using organic principles to support the health of the land and people using our products.
 Our flower essences come from the native, medicinal and ornamental garden plants that ecologically and energetically form the integrated dynamics of the land.
 By doing this, we are respectfully creating an environmentally sustainable business.